themohitnair/flitepred/README.md

 # flitepred

-An ML project that predicts flight delays based on data in the BTS (Bureau of Transportation Statistics)
+An ML project that aims to create a model that predicts flight delays based on data from Indian Airline Websites in the years 2019 and 2020.

 ## Dataset